Divya Dutta

-Divya Dutta (born 25 September 1977) is an Indian actress and model.
-She has appeared in Hindi and Punjabi cinema, in addition to Malayalam and English-language films.
-She has received many awards including a National Film Award, a Filmfare Award and 2 IIFA Awards.
+Divya Dutta (born 25 September 1977) is an Indian actress.
+She has appeared primarily in Hindi and Punjabi cinema, and has received accolades including a National Film Award and a Filmfare OTT Award.

-Dutta debuted in Hindi cinema in 1994 with the film Ishq Mein Jeena Ishq Mein Marna, which she followed up with a lead role in the 1995 drama Veergati and a string of supporting roles.
-She then garnered attention for playing the lead role of Zainab, a Muslim wife separated from her Sikh husband, in the 1999 Punjabi film Shaheed-e-Mohabbat Boota Singh, set against the backdrop of the 1947 Partition of India.
-The movie was a surprise hit, and Dutta subsequently continued to act in supporting roles.
-In 2004, Dutta garnered widespread critical acclaim for her role as Shabbo in the romantic drama Veer-Zaara and earned Best Supporting Actress nominations at several awards ceremonies, including Filmfare.
-She subsequently received recognition for her role in the 2008 comedy film Welcome to Sajjanpur, and received the IIFA Award for Best Supporting Actress for her portrayal of Jalebi in the 2009 drama film Delhi-6.
+Dutta debuted in Hindi cinema in 1994 with the film Ishq Mein Jeena Ishq Mein Marna, which she followed with a lead role in the 1995 drama Veergati.
+She garnered attention for playing the lead role of Zainab, a Muslim wife separated from her Sikh husband, in the 1999 Punjabi film Shaheed-e-Mohabbat Boota Singh, set against the backdrop of the 1947 Partition of India.
+Dutta gained further attention for her supporting roles in the romantic drama Veer-Zaara (2004), the comedy Welcome to Sajjanpur (2008), the dramas Delhi-6 (2009), Stanley Ka Dabba (2011) and Heroine (2012), and the thriller Badlapur (2015).
+In 2013, she gained acclaim for playing the sister of Milkha Singh in the biopic Bhaag Milkha Bhaag.
+For her role in the social drama Irada (2017), Dutta was awarded the National Film Award for Best Supporting Actress.

-Dutta continued to establish herself with character roles in the 2011 film Stanley Ka Dabba and the 2012 drama Heroine.
-In 2013, she received attention for her performances in Gippi and the biographical sports drama film Bhaag Milkha Bhaag, in which she played Ishri Kaur, the sister of Milkha Singh.
-For her role in the latter, she received several awards and nominations, including her second IIFA Award for Best Supporting Actress.
-To date, she has acted in more than sixty feature films, including two international productions.
 In television, she played Purnima Banerjee in the serial Samvidhaan (2014).
-For her role in the social drama Irada (2017), Dutta was awarded the National Film Award for Best Supporting Actress.
-Dutta's debut performance in short films was Plus Minus, winner in the Most Popular Short Film category at the 2019 Filmfare Awards, written and directed by Jyoti Kapur Das.
-She has authored a book, The Stars in My Sky.
+She won a Filmfare OTT Award for her performance in the thriller series Special OPS (2020).
+She has also authored a book, The Stars in My Sky.

 Early life

 Dutta was born on 25 September 1977 in Ludhiana, Punjab.
-Her mother, Nalini Dutta, is a government officer and doctor who raised Dutta and her brother single-handedly following the death of her husband when Dutta was aged seven.
+Her mother, Nalini Dutta, was a government officer and doctor who raised Dutta and her brother single-handedly following the death of her husband when Dutta was aged seven.
 Dutta described her as "fearless and professional" and a "fun mom at home."
 She took inspiration from her mother for her role as a single mother, Pappi in the 2013 drama film Gippi.
 She and her brother compiled a collection of their mother's poems and published them as a present to her.
 Dutta's maternal uncle is film director and producer Deepak Bahry.

 When Dutta was young, the Punjab insurgency began and Dutta described herself as hiding behind her mother's dupatta "praying nobody shoots us."
 Dutta was educated at Sacred Heart Convent in Ludhiana.